DScudeler/codeassistant/README.md

 # Code Assistant
-A small project trying to check if it is possible to get interaction with AI within VS Code with a little more power than just auto complete.
+A small project, educational trying to get interaction with AI within VS Code with a little more power than just auto complete.
+- plugin to drive VS Code
+- fine tuning of llm to create vs code commands
+- making an example project